change in the total cost index without road tolls and ferry costs from 2nd quarter 2020 to 3rd quarter 2020

-The cost index for road goods transport describes quarterly price developments in the operating costs for seven types of lorries divided into five groups of services.
+The cost index for road goods transport describes quarterly price developments in the operating costs for seven types of lorries divided into five cost groups.

 Laspeyres price index is a price index in which the weight basis is kept constant.
 A chained Laspeyres price index is an index comprised of several Laspeyres price indices with different weights.

 Prices are actual sales prices of goods and services sought by the road transport industry and lorry owners.

 Cost components are the main expenses for lorry owners, which have been defined as: